progmaticltd/homebox/docs/installation.md

   first_name: Jane
   last_name: Doe
   mail: jane.doe@example.com
-  password: 'Tlwril!8'
   aliases:
     - jane@homebox.space
 ```

-The file format should be self explanatory.
-For complex passwords, use quotes, like " or '

 The email aliases are the other email addresses that belongs to the same user.